scipy-conference/scipy_proceedings/papers/tyler_martin/manuscript.rst

 theoretical knowledge by codifying complex techniques into usable tools that can be leveraged by non-experts.
 Here, we present pyPRISM, a Python tool which implements Polymer Reference Interaction Site Model (PRISM) theory.
 :cite:`pyPRISM, disclaimer` PRISM theory is an integral equation formalize that describes the structure and thermodynamics of polymer liquids.
-This category of materials includes polymer melts, blends, solutions, and nanocomposites with varying homopolymer and copolymer chemistry and chain topology. :cite:`dummy` Despite the success of PRISM in past studies on these complex systems, the use of PRISM in the soft-matter community has be low compared to other theory and simulation methods such as Self-Consistent Field Theory (SCFT), Molecular Dynamics (MD), or Monte Carlo (MC).
+This category of materials includes polymer melts, blends, solutions, and nanocomposites with varying homopolymer and copolymer chemistry and chain topology. :cite:`PRISMreview` Despite the success of PRISM in past studies on these complex systems, the use of PRISM in the soft-matter community has be low compared to other theory and simulation methods such as Self-Consistent Field Theory (SCFT), Molecular Dynamics (MD), or Monte Carlo (MC).
 A primary factor